jappeace/jappeaceApplication/content/failing-in-haskell.md

 ```
 This will indeed fail on the first line.
 We lost purity,
-in this case `Either` could also have been used as
+in this case `Either` could have been used as
-described above which is even better.
+described above, which is even better.
-Or we can use the `HasCallStack`
+Alternatively we can use the `HasCallStack`
-trick as if we stick with exceptions.
+trick, if we stick with exceptions.

 ## Generic app exceptions
 I'm talking about something like this: